PKISolutions/ADCS-SID-Extension-Policy-Module/docs/product-behavior.md

 This document provides Policy Module behavior depending on incoming request and module configuration.

+SID Policy Module enforces its logic only when the following pre-conditions are met:
+- Native/Underlying policy module does not deny request.
+If deny is requested by native policy module, the request is denied.
+This behavior cannot be changed.
+- Template is offline template, i.e. accepts subject from incoming request.
+If template builds subject from Active Directory, SID Policy Module forwards native policy module result back to CA and do not evaluate/modify original request.

 The following table provides information about columns used in subsequent tables, their descriptions and applicable values:
 <table>
 	<thead>